-Nation’s First Graduate Subsea Engineering Program—The Master of Science in Subsea Engineering at the University of Houston is a non-thesis, 10-course graduate curriculum.
+Nation’s First Graduate Subsea Engineering Program—The Master of Science in Subsea Engineering at the University of Houston is a non-thesis,10-course graduate curriculum.
 A four-year bachelor's degree in engineering or engineering related field is required in order to apply for the subsea engineering program.
 The curriculum is comprised of three primary categories.
+The Subsea Engineering courses are available online and face-to-face in a classroom setting.

 Category 1: Required Courses